sp9k/monster/docs/getting-started.md

 Enter EX mode once again and type:

-`:s hello.s`
+`:s HELLO.S`

-This will save your source code to a new file named, per our instruction, hello.s.
+This will save your source code to a new file named, per our instruction, `HELLO.S`.
 Note that the `*` indicator in the status bar has vanished.

 If you're still not convinced that your program is safe, you can confirm by pressing {c64-key}`Minus` while in **command mode**